Vectors of matroids over tracts: Main Theorem: -vectors

 We now arrive at the axiomatization of $F$-vectors of $F$-matroids. \begin{defn} [\bf Tract Vector Axiom, First Form] Let $F$ be a tract, $E$ a finite set, and $\WW\subseteq F^E$. $\WW$ is an {\bf $F$-vector set} if $\WW$ is exactly the set of all $X\in F^E$ such that, for every support basis $B$ and every nearly reduced row echelon form $\{S_j:j\in B\}$ with respect to $B$, $X$ is a linear combination of $\{S_j:j\in B\}$. \end{defn}

-We make this the definition for the sake of brevity, but it is easy to verify the following equivalent characterization: \begin{prop}[\bf Tract Vector Axiom, Second Form] Let $F$ be a tract, $E$ a finite set, and $\WW\subseteq F^E$. $\WW$ is an $F$-vector set if and only if \begin{enumerate} \item $\WW$ has a reduced row-echelon form $\{R_j:j\in B\}$ with respect to each support basis $B$, and \item $\WW$ is exactly the set of $X\in F^E$ such that, for every support basis $B$, $X$ is a linear combination of $\{R_j:j\in B\}$. \end{enumerate} \end{prop}
+We make this the definition for the sake of brevity, but it is easy to verify the following equivalent characterization: \begin{prop}[\bf Tract Vector Axiom, Second Form] Let $F$ be a tract, $E$ a finite set, and $\WW\subseteq F^E$. $\WW$ is an $F$-vector set if and only if \begin{enumerate} \item $\WW$ has a reduced row-echelon form with respect to each support basis $B$, and \item $\WW$ is exactly the set of $X\in F^E$ such that $X$ is a linear combination of each reduced row-echelon form for $\WW$. \end{enumerate} \end{prop}

 \begin{prop} When $\WW$ is an $F$-vector set and $B$ is a support basis then the reduced row-echelon form $\{R_j:j\in B\}$ is unique. \end{prop}

 \begin{proof} If $S_j\in\WW$ satisfies $S_j(k)=\delta_{jk}$ for all $k\in B$, then by Lemma~\ref{lem:coeffs}, for every $e$, $S_j(e)\in\bighplus_{k\in B\cap\supp{S_j}} S_j(k)R_k(e)=\{R_j(e)\}$.
 Thus $S_j=R_j$. \end{proof}